BirdeeHub/lze/README.md

   - [nixCats](https://github.com/BirdeeHub/nixCats-nvim)

-  While the home manager syntax is also accepted by nixCats anywhere we can add plugins, nixCats allows you to configure it in your normal lua files.
+  While the home manager syntax is also accepted by `nixCats` anywhere we can add plugins, `nixCats` allows you to configure it in your normal lua files.

-  Add it to your startupPlugins set as shown below, put the desired plugins in optionalPlugins so they dont auto-load, then configure as in [the regular examples](#examples) wherever you want in your config.
+  Add it to your `startupPlugins` set as shown below, put the desired plugins in `optionalPlugins` so they don't auto-load, then configure as in [the regular examples](#examples) wherever you want in your config.